Martin-Bohring/fixieSpec/Samples/README.md

 Think about your Smartphone.
 What can it do for you.
 A lot it seems:

-- Taking and making phone calls (really, I did'nt know my phone can do that)
+- Taking and making phone calls (really, I didn't know my phone can do that)
 - Taking and making video calls using different apps
 - Taking pictures
 - Recording videos